13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 Seasonal demand shifts require careful inventory planning.
 Excess stock increases storage costs and risks obsolescence, while shortages lead to missed sales opportunities and rush shipping expenses.

 Using the formula (Beginning inventory + new purchases - ending inventory = COGS) helps marketers track how inventory decisions directly affect profitability.
+Research shows excess inventory costs approximately $200K per year for brands holding 8 months of inventory.

-Fashion retailers face significant expenses for materials like fabrics, threads, labels, and various manufacturing tools.
+Fashion retailers still face significant expenses for materials like fabrics, threads, labels, and various manufacturing tools.
 For example, a women's apparel manufacturer includes costs for fabric, labels, thread, and machinery in their product acquisition costs.

 Marketers should account for these industry-specific COGS differences when planning pricing strategies and profit margins.